 Priors for Unrated Players

-When Ratings Central processes an event, we first assign a prior mean and standard deviation to each unrated player in the event.
+When Ratings Central processes an event, it first assigns a prior mean and standard deviation to each unrated player in the event.
 (The adjective “prior” means that it is the player’s mean and standard deviation prior to the start of the event.)
-If you specified a prior mean and standard deviation for the player, then we use those values.
-If you didn’t specify a prior mean and standard deviation for the player, then we use the prior mean and standard deviation that you specified for the event.
+If you specified a prior mean and standard deviation for the player, then it uses those values.
+If you didn’t specify a prior mean and standard deviation for the player, then it uses the prior mean and standard deviation that you specified for the event.

 The following sections give detailed advice on how to set the individual player prior means and standard deviations and the event prior mean and standard deviation.
 If you have any questions or aren’t sure what to do, please for assistance.

-Please get unrated players at your events as many matches with rated players of a similar playing level as you can.
+Please get unrated players at your event as many matches with rated players of a similar playing level as you can.
 This will make the resulting ratings for these players more accurate.

 Note that Ratings Central uses the same rating scale for all the table tennis sports (Table Tennis, Hardbat Table Tennis, Sandpaper Table Tennis).
 If a Table Tennis player who plays with an inverted sponge racket or a pips-out sponge racket plays Hardbat Table Tennis (with a hardbat, of course), we would expect their rating as a Hardbat Table Tennis player to be 200 points lower than their Table Tennis rating.
 If they play Sandpaper Table Tennis, we would expect their rating as a Sandpaper Table Tennis player to be 250 points lower than their Table Tennis rating.

 The following advice for setting player priors assumes that you are very familiar with the rating scale, i.e., you know and play with many players who have established ratings.
-If this is not true, then you should probably rely on the event prior and rarely set individual player priors.
+If this is not true, then you should rely on the event prior and rarely set individual player priors.
 Even if you are very familiar with the rating scale, evaluating individual players takes effort to do well, so relying on the event prior for some or all players can be simpler, more reliable, and fairer.
 If you aren’t sure what to do, please for assistance.

-Despite the cautions in the previous paragraph, it can be helpful to set the prior mean and standard deviation for as many unrated players as you can.
+Despite the cautions in the previous paragraph, it can be helpful to set the player prior mean and standard deviation for an unrated player.
 However, you should only set the prior mean and standard deviation for an unrated player if you have additional information about that player.
-However, the “additional information” can be any information other than the player’s match wins and losses in the event (we see those).
+The “additional information” can be any information other than the player’s match wins and losses in the event (Ratings Central sees those).
 For example, you might know the player from before the event or you might watch the player play their matches or you might look at how many points the player scored in their matches.

-If a player is different from the general population of unrated players at the event, e.g., much better or much worse (perhaps because they are very young), then it would be an especially good idea to set the player’s prior mean and standard deviation, rather than trying to stretch the event prior to include the player.
+If a player is different from the general population of unrated players at the event, e.g., much better or much worse (perhaps because they are very young), then it is probably a good idea to set the player’s prior mean and standard deviation, rather than trying to stretch the event prior to include the player.

-If many or most of the players in your event are unrated, and so the unrated players are playing mostly other unrated players, then it is probably a good idea to set the prior means and standard deviations for as many of the unrated players as you can.
+If many or most of the players in your event are unrated, and so the unrated players are playing mostly other unrated players, then it is probably a good idea to set the prior mean and standard deviation for some or many of the unrated players.